 ShootDotEdit’s Fast Five — 5 useful quick tips you can apply to your photography business right now!

-As a wedding photographer, you’ve probably Googled ‘best photo locations near me’ many times when looking for unique shooting locations for your couples.
+As a wedding photographer, you’ve probably Googled ‘best photo location near me’ many times when looking for unique backgrounds for your couples.
 It can be a challenge — finding the perfect spot.
 It’s also a challenge finding the perfect spots you haven’t already used for other clients…

 You don’t want to fill your portfolio with different couples all in the same poses at the same locations.
-Plus, your clients often want locations and shots that are unique to them and their love.
-So how do you find those new and amazing photo locations (or use familiar locations in new and exciting ways)?
+Plus, your clients often want shots that are unique to them and their love.
+So how do you find those new and amazing photo locations (or use familiar spots in new and exciting ways)?

 Find out in this week’s Fast 5!

 Let’s get to it!

 Capture Unique Photos in Any Location You Find

 Clients don’t often realize what makes them unique or what resources they have available to them.
 You can ask them the place of their first meeting or engagement place through questionnaires when they book you.
 It can be an indoor cooking class or an outdoor park.